HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Label Studio Frontend (LSF) includes a number of UI options and callbacks that you can use when implementing the frontend with a custom labeling backend, or when customizing the Label Studio interface.

 ## Updates to LSF in version 1.0.0

+!!! warning
     LSF version 1.0.0 is not compatible with earlier versions of Label Studio.

 If you use LSF with a custom backend, you must make changes to the API callbacks that you use as follows:

+<i>Table 1: API callback.</i>

 | Callback in 0.9.1 and earlier | Renamed callback in 1.0.0 |
 | --- | --- |